fitzk/pomadorable/README.md

 ## Usage

 - buttons for resetting, starting, and skipping intervals
-- x icon stops the timer and closes the popup
+- "x" icon stops the timer and closes the popup
-- - icon minimizes popup
+- "-" icon minimizes popup

 ## Scripts